-The United States wasn’t the only country working on creating the world’s first nuclear weapon during World War II.
+The United States wasn’t the only country working on creating the world’s first atomic bomb during World War II.
 The British had their own atomic weapons program at the beginning of the war.
 The Germans also had their own nuclear program, working to develop the weapon for the Third Reich.

 The Nazi German nuclear effort was led by Werner Heisenberg but was ultimately unsuccessful, for a number of reasons.
 Hitler began the effort to split atoms in April of 1939, just after the discovery that nuclear fission was possible.
 A team of scientists working from the “atom cellar” of Haigerloch Castle worked to split atoms from 664 cubes of uranium.